Build

 Digital Trust

-to build trust, we must put humans – and the things that are important to them – at the centre of every digital interaction.
+to be trustworthy and earn trust, we must put people – and the things that are important to them – at the centre of every digital interaction.

 What is digital trust?

 We increasingly augment and experience our lives through our online digital interactions.
-Digital trust means that we can feel confident that our online experiences will be what we expect, and no more or less than that.
+Trust is the result of demonstrating trustworthiness, it means that we have sufficient confidence to take an action.
+Trust also implies a degree of uncertainty – if there is absolute certainty about the consequence of an action, then there is no need for trust.
+The degree of trust we need is related to the risk in the interaction.
+Digital trust means that we can feel confident that our online experiences will deliver what we expect, and no more or less than that.

-Yet we’re increasingly fatigued by our online experiences.
-With no global leadership in digital trust, our privacy is being eroded, our actions captured, and our future behaviours predicted and sold on markets.
+Yet we’re increasingly fatigued and damaged by our online experiences.
+With little global leadership in digital trust, our privacy is being eroded, our actions captured, and our future behaviours predicted and manipulated.

 It’s time to rethink how we all operate.